alestry-perez/vite-react-tailwind/README.md

 # Template Repo

-A starter template for a quick start.
+A very minimal starter template for a quick start.

 ## Authors